WATCH VIDEO: How Turmeric Healed Our Dog And Helped Him Run Again

 I keep & breed a number of Australian & Exotic species of parrots.
 Over the last 12/18months, I have been including Tumeric into their diet twice a week.
 All birds seem more resistant to common ailments & showing better feathering & colour.
 Natural may take its time to show the benefits, but it certainly does SHOW.

 Very happy with this product, both my dog and I take the turmeric capsules for our knee injuries.
 He is much happier and moves well when he has his turmeric capsule in cheese for supper.

-I put my 14 year old dog on it after a bout of pancreatitis he suffered and was having trouble recovering from.
-His energy levels increased after 2 weeks and he now has puppy like bursts of energy.
+I put my 14-year-old dog on it after a bout of pancreatitis he suffered and was having trouble recovering from.
+His energy levels increased after 2 weeks and he now has a puppy like bursts of energy.
 I swear by this product.
 For me and the pooch, it really works!